RickyMexx/3D-Sound-Localization/README.md

 # 3D-Sound-Localization
-## Quaternion Neural Networks for 3D Sound Source Localization in Reverberant Environments: Implementation using First Order Ambisonics.
+## Quaternion Neural Networks for 3D Sound Source Localization: Implementation using First Order Ambisonics.

-The objective of our work is to build a working SELDnet based network that works with First Order Ambisonics data sets.
-In particular, we are going to extend SELDnet, adding capabilities to both support pre-existing data sets (ansim, resim, etc.) and the FOA one in a smart, modular, performing way.
+The objective of our work is to build a working deep quaternion neural network (DQNN) based network that works with First Order Ambisonics data sets.
+In particular, we are going to extend DQNN, adding capabilities to both support pre-existing data sets (ansim, resim, etc.) and the FOA one in a smart, modular, performing way.
 Therefore, other metrics have been added like the SELD score, mainly used in the [2019 paper](https://github.com/RickyMexx/3D-Sound-Localization/blob/master/Papers/2019_Quaternion%20Convolutional%20Neural%20Networks%20for%20Detection%20and%20Localization%20of%203D%20Sound%20Events.pdf) outcomes evaluation, and a tiny library for a graphical representation of the results.

 ![doa](/Report/img/plot_doa.jpg)